What’s in a name? Misuse of the title ‘architect’

 - The website’s metadata used ’architect’ in content, keywords and headings across multiple pages

-- Numerous customer testimonials featured on the website described Hanzo Design as “architects” suggesting customers had likely been misled
+- Numerous customer testimonials featured on the website described the design practice as “architects” suggesting customers had likely been misled

-- Hanzo Design’s listing with an online business directory also used the ARB logo
+- The company’s listing with an online business directory also used the ARB logo

 Protecting the public

-Our Investigations Officer for the case explains how prosecution could have been avoided but also how such cases can help protect the public by raising awareness of the issue: “The breaches committed by Hanzo Design and Ms Aliaksavana were wide-ranging across multiple online platforms and media but our attempts to make contact and resolve the matter before taking it to court were ignored.
+Our Investigations Officer for the case explains how prosecution could have been avoided but also how such cases can help protect the public by raising awareness of the issue: “The breaches committed by this business and the inidivudal responsible for it were wide-ranging across multiple online platforms and media but our attempts to make contact and resolve the matter before taking it to court were ignored.
 We hope criminal convictions, fines and the negative publicity associated with such cases act as a deterrent and useful insight for others who may otherwise have used the title illegally”.

-On hearing of the conviction of Ms Tatsiana Aliaksavana and Hanzo Design, Paula Higgins of the HomeOwners Alliance said “This is very good news for homeowners, who are at serious risk of being misled by individuals and companies that claim to be something they are not.
+On hearing of the conviction, Paula Higgins of the HomeOwners Alliance said “This is very good news for homeowners, who are at serious risk of being misled by individuals and companies that claim to be something they are not.
 For most people, a home is likely to be the most valuable and important asset they own – Homeowners need reliable and trustworthy information to help them make informed choices about who they hire to undertake work on their property.”

 In regulating misuse of the title ‘architect’ our objective is to limit the harm as swiftly and effectively as possible.
-We hope this is Ms Aliaksavana’s last offence but we will continue to monitor Hanzo Design’s trading style and take further appropriate action as necessary.
+We hope this is the indivdual’s last offence but we will continue to monitor the design practice’s trading style and take further appropriate action as necessary.